jorgeiglesiasfernandez/containers/app-items-mysql/README.md

 ## Create container and example database

+1. Create directory for the persistent storage:

-1. Create a local directory, in tnis example:
+In tnis example:

 `$ mkdir -pv /Users/jorgeiglesias/Development/data/storage/app-items-mysql`

-***Note:*** If you know the permissions of your directory are already set appropriately (such as running against an existing database, as described above) or you have need of running mysqld with a specific UID/GID, it is possible to invoke this image with --user set to any value (other than root/0) in order to achieve the desired access/configuration
+***Note:*** Set permissions of your directory such as running against an existing database or you have need of running mysqld with a specific UID/GID, it is possible to invoke this image with --user set to any value (other than root/0) in order to achieve the desired access/configuration

 2. Create a MySQL container instance with persistent storage and port forwarding to `13306`: